ycpcs/fys100-fall2016/syllabus.md

 Students who believe they have been unjustly charged or sanctioned must discuss the situation with the faculty member and have 10 business days thereafter to submit an appeal to Student Welfare Committee through the Dean of Academic Affairs.
 If an appeal is filed, the Student Welfare Committee will then conduct a hearing to review the charge and/or sanction.
 In the case of an egregious first offense, the faculty member may request that the Student Welfare Committee conduct a hearing and determine a sanction, which may involve academic probation, suspension or dismissal from the College.

 If the Dean of Academic Affairs determines that the academic dishonesty is the student's second offense, the Dean will provide written notification to the student, the faculty member, and the Department Chair.
 The Student Welfare Committee will automatically conduct a hearing to review the charge and decide on an appropriate sanction, which will involve academic probation, suspension or dismissal from the College.
 Students who believe the Student Welfare Committee has unjustly sanctioned them may submit a written appeal to the Dean of Academic Affairs within 72 hours of receiving notification of the Student Welfare Committee's sanction.

-### Attendance and Participation

-Class meetings will consist primarily of activities, discussions, and presentations, so it is extremely important that you attend every class meeting, and participate fully in each class meeting.

-Repeated unexcused absences, or failure to participate in class activities, will reduce your participation grade.
-We will consider 6 or more unexcused absences to be grounds for assigning a failing grade for the course.

-If there are unavoidable circumstances that prevent you from attending a class meeting, please let us know as soon as you can so we can work out an accomodation.

 ### Use of Personal Technology in the Classroom